BESTenergytrade/simply/doc/source/getting_started.rst

 Building your own scenario
 --------------------------
-..
-   ToDo: check names of structure tree at the end and adapt if needed

 A scenario is built from a number of required inputs: data (load, pricing, production, load directory), information on each actor, information on the network and a configuration file.
-The structure to build a scenario should be set up as follows:
+The structure to build a scenario can be set up as shown below.
+Note that the directory containing your data timeseries (scenario inputs) can be located elsewhere if you specify in the command line.
+However, actors_config, config and network_config must all be stored in your project
+directory:

 ::